 The most important cheerleading skills are cheering, jumping, tumbling, stunting (building pyramids), and dancing.
 These are the fundamental techniques that form every facet of cheerleading.
 To master these skills, it is especially important to possess and develop your balance, strength, flexibility, and endurance.
 The most important tumbling techniques are forward and backward rolls, round-offs, and walkovers.

 What is the most difficult move in cheerleading?

 Among the basic skills of cheerleading, the most difficult ability to master for most cheerleaders is tumbling and rolling.
 Tumbling is particularly difficult because it involves an athlete using the maximum range of their flexibility in order to perform stunts such as rolls, flips, and twists, sometimes even in mid-air.
 Basic tumbling maneuvers usually start with a round-off, a motion similar to a cartwheel in which the athlete leaps and uses their hands on the ground to twist their body into a position to tumble backward.

 What is the difference between cheerleading and cheerdance?

-The difference between cheerleading and cheerdance is that cheerleading mostly consists of tumbling, stunts, and cheering, with short dance transitions in between, whereas cheerdance consists of a several-minute-long routine, set to music, with no tumbling or stunting.
-(The style of dance used in cheerdance performances is typically drill.)
-Other than those differences, cheerleading and cheerdance are very similar.
-Both are done as teams, typically with some musical accompaniment, in accordance with practiced routines.
-Both can be performed in support of a sports team at a game or as an independent show.
+The difference between cheerleading and cheerdance is the style, format, and moves used in competition.
+Cheerleading mostly consists of tumbling, stunts, and cheering, with short dance transitions in between, whereas cheerdance consists of a several-minute-long routine, set to music, with no tumbling or stunting.
+The style of dance used in cheerdance performances is typically drill.